eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 | raster images | All vehicles are drawn with a loaded bitmap defined for their type using attribute `imgFile` (using *simple shapes* as fallback) |

 !!! note
-    When using an `imgFile` as the shape, it is necessary to select the vehicles to show as "raster images" in the viewsettings menu.
+    When using an `imgFile` as the shape, it is necessary to select the vehicles to show as "raster images" in the *View Settings* menu.

 **Table 1.2 Vehicle coloring schemes and boundaries**